-After the surgery, you should arrange for a friend or relative to collect you from the hospital.
-Shortly after surgery, you may find it difficult to manoeuvre and shouldn’t put too much strain on the surgical area.
-You’ll also need to take 1 to 2 weeks off work for your breast implant removal recovery.
+Shortly after surgery, you may find it difficult to manoeuvre and you can help this by avoiding putting too much strain on the surgical area.
+Taking one to two weeks off work can also aid your breast implant removal recovery.

 What Happens During Breast Implant Removal?

-The breast explant operation should take 1 – 2 hours to complete and is usually performed under general anaesthetic.
-For this procedure, the incision is made in the same place as when your implants were put in to avoid creating new scars.
-The implant is then removed and the area is closed with stitches.
-In some cases, breast implant removal surgery can be combined with a breast uplift to reshape the breasts.
-This can prevent your breasts from looking flat after breast implant removal surgery and provide them with a more aesthetically pleasing result.
+In some cases, breast implant removal surgery can be combined with a breast uplift to reshape the breasts which can prevent your breasts from looking flat after breast implant removal surgery and provide them with a more aesthetically pleasing result.

 - To reduce discomfort and enable smooth recovery, avoid any strenuous activity or exercise

 The following week after the surgery, you’ll be seen in the dressings clinic to check that your recovery is going as smoothly as possible.
 Overall, you should expect your breast implant removal recovery to take up to 6 weeks, but this can differ depending on your personal circumstances.

 Risks And Complications of A Breast Implant Removal

 Some risks of a breast implant removal include infection, bleeding, hematoma, skin loss and seroma but all possible outcomes will be discussed during your consultation, including what course of action will be taken in the unlikely instance that they occur and how we can help to rectify them.